-Our lives are going global.
+Worlds of Words recognizes our lives have gone global.
 Communities in all parts of the world, from rural towns to large urban cities, are increasingly diverse due to global mobility.
 Rapid economic, social and technological changes connect people around the globe.
-No matter where we live, our daily lives are interconnected through globalization in all of its differing forms.
+No matter where we live, our daily lives interconnect through globalization in its differing forms.
 Knowledge of the world and an understanding of global perspectives have thus become a necessity, not a luxury.
-Children no longer have a decision about whether or not they will lead global lives—but they do need to decide how they will live in a global society.
+Children no longer have a decision about whether or not they will lead global lives–but they do need to decide how they will live in a global society.

 One important resource for building bridges across cultures is global children’s literature.
 Literature provides an opportunity for children to go beyond a tourist perspective of gaining surface-level information about another culture.
 Literature expands children’s life spaces and takes them outside the boundaries of their lives to other places, times, and ways of living in order to participate in alternative ways of being in the world.
 Readers are invited to immerse themselves into story worlds to gain insights about how people live, feel, and think around the world in order to develop emotional connections and empathy as well as knowledge.